 Types of College Loans to Consider

-Taking out a loan is a reality for many students and families paying for college, and you have many options.
+Taking out a loan is a reality for many students and families paying for college.
 Here are the basic types of student loans you’ll encounter.

 Student loans made by the federal government are commonly referred to as Direct Loans.
 There are four types of Direct Loans: Direct Subsidized Loans, Direct Unsubsidized Loans, Direct PLUS Loans, and Direct Consolidation Loans.

 Direct Subsidized Loans are made to eligible undergraduate students based on financial need.
 Your school determines the amount you can borrow.
 You do not have to begin repaying a Direct Subsidized Loan until six months after you leave college or drop below half-time enrollment.
 While you are in school at least half time, the U.S. Department of Education pays the interest on the loan.

 Direct Unsubsidized Loans are made to eligible undergraduate, graduate and professional students.
 Your school determines the amount you can borrow based on your cost of attendance and other financial aid you receive.
 Unlike Direct Subsidized Loans, you do not need to demonstrate financial need to qualify, but you are responsible for paying the interest on the loan while you are in school.
 You may choose to not pay this interest while you are in school (or during grace periods and/or deferment or forbearance periods); however, your interest will accrue (accumulate) and be “capitalized” (added to the principal amount of your loan).

 Direct PLUS Loans are made to parents of dependent undergraduate students and graduate and professional students without regard to financial need.

 Direct Consolidation Loans allow you to consolidate multiple federal student loans into one loan at no cost with a fixed interest rate based on the average of the interest rates on the loans being consolidated.